Government Funded Drug and Alcohol Rehab Centers

 Treatment of alcohol or drug addiction can seem overwhelming, and the journey to sobriety can seem all but impossible.
-A stay in a qualified rehab facility is the most direct course to long-term success, yet the cost of a stay in rehab can be out of reach for those with low incomes and/or no insurance.
-If you feel like rehab is the right move for you, but you lack insurance or the financial means to cover a stay in a treatment facility, a government-funded center may be the best option.
+A stay in a qualified rehab facility is one strategy for long-term success, yet the cost of a stay in rehab can be out of reach for those with low incomes and/or no insurance.
+If you feel like rehab is the right move for you but you lack insurance or the financial means to cover a stay in a treatment facility, a government-funded center may be the best option.

 Advantages of Government-Funded Rehab Centers

 - Price.
-Government-funded agencies provide their services for free or on a sliding scale.
-You may be required to pay a small portion of their treatment bill; however, this cost is negligible when it comes to living a sober life.
-If you are having difficulty with these payments, government agencies have flexibility in providing payment plans or finding other sources of coverage.
-Profit is not the goal of a government facility, but instead the objective is to provide you with the tools and resources for you to achieve sobriety.
+Government-funded agencies may provide their services for free or on a sliding scale.
+You may be required to pay a small portion of their treatment but, if you are having difficulty with these payments, government agencies have flexibility in providing payment plans or finding other sources of coverage.
+The goal of a government facility is to provide you with the tools and resources for you to achieve sobriety.

 - Professionals.
 Government treatment centers employ qualified practitioners, all working toward the goal of helping you live a sober life.
 As government-funded facilities are often teaching institutions, you will learn strategies that use the newest research, medications, and interventions.
 The doctors and counselors involved are often not working at the facility simply for the income and truly care about your progress and success.